 Robert Barnes was born and raised through the years of high school in the Bighorn mountains of northern Wyoming.

-He studied Italian at university for his study of Literature and Comparative Aesthetics, and is also married to an Italian woman.
-He lists his home as both in Chicago and in Cagliari (Sardinia) where the home of the family of his spouse is.
+He started working as a photolithographer and started making his own fine-art photography and exhibiting in 1972.
+Since he has been using computers for his job, he has been using old techniques like platinum/palladium for printmaking his own photography.
+He studied Italian at university for his study of Literature and Comparative Aesthetics, and was also married to an Italian woman.
+He listed his home as both in Chicago and in Cagliari (Sardinia) where the home of the family of his spouse was.
+His professional years have included:

 Portfolios in the next pages: